CBonnell/draft-lamps-rfc8398-bis/draft-ietf-lamps-rfc8398bis.md

 document requires all email address domains in X.509 certificates to conform to IDNA2008 {{!RFC5890}}.

+This document obsoletes [RFC8398].
+The primary motivation for publication of this document is to simply the encoding of domain labels found in the domain part of internationalized email addresses.
+In particular, [RFC8398] specifies that domain labels are conditionally encoded using either A-labels or U-labels.
+This specification simplifies encoding and processing of domain labels by mandating that the A-label representation be used in all cases.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}